tangent-vector/mangle/source/reader.md

 Reader
 ------

-The `MgReader` type is an abstraction for reading from an `MgString`, one character at a time.
+An `MgReader` is an abstraction for reading from an `MgString`, one character at a time.
+The main benefits it has over just doing pointer-based reading are:

+ * we get an end-of-file marker when trying to read past the end of the input (rather than unpredictable results), and
+ * we can "unget" characters easily to replay input

+The state of a reader consist of the original string it is operating on, along with a "cursor" into that string.

     <<global:reader definitions>>=
     typedef struct MgReaderT